julzaza/wildwitchherbs/_posts/2026-01-16-herbs-for-women-in-their-thirties.md

 - **Juniper (*Juniperus communis*)** — Balkans, Northern Europe
   Burned as smoke to cleanse homes after illness, conflict, or death.
 Women often led these rites.

+Rue, Garlic and Juniper are explored further in detail in **[Top 11 Protective Herbs In Witchcraft](/top-protective-herbs-witchcraft/)**.

 These plants were not used continuously.
 They appeared **at thresholds** — after birth, during illness, after loss, or during periods of heavy responsibility.

 Folk traditions were careful about when and how plants were used ritually, especially around women’s health — a caution explored further in **[Herbs You Should Never Burn in Ritual (And What to Use Instead)](/herbs-never-burn)**.